bluefishjs/bluefish/index.md

       text: Examples
       link: /examples
 features:
+  - title: "Compose with Relations"
+    details: Build complex diagrams from simpler building blocks like alignment, spacing, and arrows
   - title: "Build Reactive Diagrams"
     details: Created interactive and animated diagrams with popular reactive UI primitives
   - title: "Use Powerful Custom Layouts"
     details: Bluefish provides graph and arrow layouts out of the box, with the ability to add your own
-  # - title: "Compose Diagrams with <i>Relations</i>"
-  #   details: Combine elements using alignment, arrows, containment and more!
-  - title: "Compose with Relations"
-    details: Build complex diagrams from simpler building blocks like alignment, spacing, and arrows
 ---

 <br />